cxumol/promptmask/README.md

 ### For Python Developers: OpenAIMasked

-The `OpenAIMasked` class is a drop-in replacement for the standard `openai.OpenAI` client.
+The `OpenAIMasked` class is a drop-in replacement for the official `openai.OpenAI` SDK.

 1.  **Install the base package:**
     ```bash
     pip install promptmask
     ```

-2.  **Mask the OpenAI client in your code:**
+2.  **Mask the OpenAI SDK in your code:**
     The adapter automatically handles masking/unmasking for standard and streaming requests.

-    Simply replace the standard `openai.OpenAI` client as follows:
+    Simply replace `openai.OpenAI` as follows:

     ```python
     # from openai import OpenAI